-Each of the Issuer and each Guarantor in the Programme Agreement has undertaken to ensure that any proceeds raised in connection with the issue of any Notes will not be lent, contributed or otherwise made available by the Issuer or either Guarantor to any person or entity for the purpose of financing the activities of any person or for the benefit of or in any country subject to any EU, Her Majesty's Treasury, the U.S. Office of Foreign Assets Control of the U.S. Department of Treasury ("OFAC") or otherwise subject to any sanctions administered or enforced by or pursuant to OFAC ("Sanctions") at the time of such financing, lending, contribution or other provision as aforesaid or in any other manner that would result in a violation of Sanctions by any person.
+Each of the Issuer and each Guarantor in the Programme Agreement has undertaken to ensure that any proceeds raised in connection with the issue of any Notes will not be lent, contributed or otherwise made available by the Issuer, either Guarantor or any of the Guarantors' Subsidiaries to any person or entity for the purpose of financing the activities of any person or for the benefit of or in any country subject to any EU, His Majesty's Treasury, the U.S. Office of Foreign Assets Control of the U.S. Department of Treasury ("OFAC") sanctions or otherwise subject to any sanctions administered or enforced by or pursuant to OFAC ("Sanctions") at the time of such financing, lending, contribution or other provision as aforesaid or in any other manner that would result in a violation of Sanctions by any person.